remotelabz/remotelabz-docs/docs/users/Students/Students_laboratory.md

 ##Instance management

-In RemoteLabZ, once a student start a laboratory, He can manage the newly created instance and it's associated containers through the laboratory management panel.
+In RemoteLabz, once a student start a laboratory, He can manage the newly created instance and it's associated containers through the laboratory management panel.

 ![Screenshot](/images/Students/Students_Lab.png)